-The same M cross-section as in Fig. 2 is plotted with the mean relative humidity in Hurricane Ivan in Fig. 4.
+The same M cross section as in Fig. 2 is plotted with the mean relative humidity in Hurricane Ivan in Fig. 4.
 Relative humidity was calculated with respect to ice at temperatures below 0°C and with respect to water otherwise.
-The edge of the cirrus overcast in the composite was identified by the 80% contour in relative humidity.
-The central overcast extended outward to beyond the 350 km radius between 10.2 and 11.6 km heights.
+The edge of the cirrus overcast in the composite was identified by the 80% contour of relative humidity.
+The central overcast extended outward to beyond the 350-km radius between 10.2- and 11.6-km heights.
 This relative humidity contour provides only an approximation of the cloud edge.
-In particular, the known dry bias in these dropsondes at low temperatures (see Appendix from Molinari et al. 2014) makes the upper limit of the overcast uncertain.
+In particular, the known dry bias in these dropsondes at low temperatures [see the appendix in Molinari et al. (2014)] makes the upper limit of the overcast uncertain.
 Cairo et al. (2008) found the cirrus overcast in a tropical cyclone extended all the way to the tropopause, and it seems likely this would hold in a tropical cyclone as intense as Hurricane Ivan.
 As a result, the relative humidity below 80% at upper levels in Fig. 4 does not preclude the central overcast having reached those levels.

-The almost constant M field with radius above the 12.5 km level from 250-350 km radii in Fig. 4 represented near neutral inertial stability.
-The M surfaces sloped downward from 350-450 km radii between the 10.7 and 12.2 km levels, indicating inertial instability (e.g., Kepert 2010).
+The almost-constant M field with radius above the 12.5-km level from 250- to 350-km radii in Fig. 4 represented near-neutral inertial stability.
+The M surfaces sloped downward from 350- to 450-km radii between the 10.7- and 12.2-km levels, indicating inertial instability (e.g., Kepert 2010).
 The unstable layer was present near the outer edges of the central cloud cover.

-The same M contours are shown in Fig. 5a, this time superimposed over equivalent potential temperature (θ_e).
+The same M contours are shown in Fig. 5a, this time superimposed over equivalent potential temperature θ_e .
 Although the M surfaces sloped downward with radius near the edge of the central cloud cover, the θ_e surfaces retained an upward slope.
 This distribution of M and θ_e represents moist symmetric instability (e.g., Emanuel 1983).
-When θ_e increases upward and M decreases upward, this condition can be expressed by:

-$$\frac{\partial z}{\partial r}\Big|{\theta_e} > \frac{\partial z}{\partial r}\Big|M \tag{2}$$ indicating that the azimuthally-averaged θ_e surfaces slope upward with radius more than the M surfaces (Yanai 1964).
+When θ_e increases upward and M decreases upward, this condition can be expressed by indicating that the azimuthally averaged θ_e surfaces slope upward with radius more than the M surfaces (Yanai 1964).
 Moist symmetric instability (shading in Fig. 5a) existed at the same radius as inertial instability, but through a deeper layer.
 The consequences of this deep layer of instability can be seen by tracing flow from point A in Fig. 5a.
-An axisymmetric tube of air moving outward while conserving θ_e (i.e., moving along the θ_e surface passing through A) would possess M larger than its environment and accelerate outward (see similar arguments by Emanuel 1983 and Thorpe et al. 1989).
+An axisymmetric tube of air moving outward while conserving θ_e (i.e., moving along the θ_e surface passing through A) would possess M larger than its environment and accelerate outward [see similar arguments by Emanuel (1983) and Thorpe et al. (1989)].
 It is apparent from the figure that this acceleration would continue beyond the edge of the plot near the 11-km level, because the parcel would not yet have returned to its original M surface.
 The impact of the unstable region thus extends beyond the radius where the condition in Eq.
-2 is met.
-Consistent with these arguments, the radial velocity (Fig. 3a) increased outward within the unstable region to a maximum at the 550 km radius.
-Figs. 4-5 suggest that the magnitude and structure of the outflow were connected to the presence of this instability.
+(2) is met.
+Consistent with these arguments, the radial velocity (Fig. 3a) increased outward within the unstable region to a maximum at the 550-km radius.
+Figures 4 and 5 suggest that the magnitude and structure of the outflow were connected to the presence of this instability.